sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_plugins/administration_plugins.md

 First, lets look at what the `plugin_highchart_candlestick_simple` application does in the browser.

 <aside class="positive">
-<strong>IMPORTANT:</strong><br> We did not include these dependencies in our Git repo on purpose to save space not storing multiple copies of files or storing files that may get updated by a vendor.
+<strong>IMPORTANT:</strong><br> We did not include all dependencies in our Git repo on purpose to save space not storing multiple copies of files or storing files that may get updated by a vendor.
 Additionally, understanding some of these details are very useful when debugging issues later on.
 </aside>

 Open a Terminal session, cd to `plugin_highchart_candlestick_simple` and run: